mess3109/capsule-wardrobe-with-JS/README.md

 ## Capsule Wardrobe Manager
-With this application users can manage clothing in their closets and maintain outfits.
+With this application users can keep track of clothing and manage outfits.

 ### Installation
 Fork and clone the repository.
 Run `bundle install`, `rake db:migrate`, and `rails s`.